-- a) Information relating to the bodies that oversee remuneration: - i) Name of the bodies that oversee remuneration - ii) Composition of the main body overseeing remuneration - iii) Mandate of the main body overseeing remuneration - iv) External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process - v) A description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches
+- a) Information relating to the bodies that oversee remuneration: - Name of the bodies that oversee remuneration - ii) Composition of the main body overseeing remuneration - iii) Mandate of the main body overseeing remuneration - iv) External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process - v) A description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches - vi) A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group

 Community Bank's HR Policy & Practices focus to attract, retain and motivate top talents to meet its sustainable growth.
-The Community Bank Ltd. has a competitive compensation and benefits system that helps to ensure pay equity, is linked with performance and affordability.
+The Community Bank Bangladesh Ltd. has a competitive compensation and benefits system that helps to ensure pay equity, is linked with performance and affordability.
 The compensation and benefits have set through market and peer group comparison.
-The Board of Directors of the bank approve the remuneration policy recommended by senior management.
-Though the bank has no permanent external consultant for managing remuneration but expert opinion may have been sought by management in case to case basis.
+The Board of Directors of the Bank approved the remuneration policy recommended by senior management.
+Though the Bank has no permanent external consultant for managing remuneration but expert opinion may have been sought by management in case to case basis.

-The Human Resources Division comprises of executive and officers including Divisional Head.
+The Human Resources Division comprises of executives and officers including Divisional Head.
 Human Resources Division (HRD) along with Chief Financial Officer of the Bank oversees the remuneration.
 The Board of Directors of the Bank approves remuneration policy and other policies time to time.

-Presently Community Bank Ltd. does not have any separate body or external consultant to oversee remuneration.
+Presently Community Bank Bangladesh Ltd. does not have any separate body or external consultant to oversee remuneration.